PopHIVE/Insights/README.md

 `r ds2 <- read_parquet('https://github.com/PopHIVE/Ingest/raw/refs/heads/main/data/bundle_injury_overdose/dist/deaths_cause_age.parquet')`

 -   Now you are ready to start exploring the data.
 You could a Quarto document to organize your code.
+As an example, check out the basic outline shown [here](https://github.com/PopHIVE/Insights/blob/main/opioid_trends/analysis.qmd)

 -   Remember to commit your code changes frequently and push changes back to Github.
 This is very important so that other on the team can see your work too!